THOMASELOVE/431-classes-2026/class02/README.md

     - If you find a typo or other error in any of our materials, email me, and I'll award some class participation credit if you're the first to let me know.
     - If you have a logistical question about how the course is set up, emailing me is also a good idea.
     - Note that there is no reason to email me if you're going to miss a class or two.
 If you're going to miss **three or more consecutive** classes, then I should know about that via email.
-2. We'll start demonstrating the use of R and RStudio in class 3.
+2. We'll start demonstrating the use of R and RStudio in class 3, so please get the [software](https://thomaselove.github.io/431-2026/software.html) set up this weekend if you haven't already.
 3. **More to come.**

 ## Reading (before Class 03)